ianmaclarty/amulet/doc/export.md

 be visible to the user when they unzip it.
 This is intended for `README.txt` or similar files.

+If the `-r` option is given then all subdirectories will also be included (recursively), otherwise only the files in current directory are included.

 The generated zip will also contain an `amulet_license.txt` file containing the Amulet license as well as the licenses of all third party libraries used by Amulet.
 Some of these licenses require that they